 A Best In Class Inspection report is the inspector's own unique design.
 Since it was created by the inspector, it can be fully customized to each home inspected.

 What to expect from your Best In Class Report:

-The inspection report is your single most important negotiating tool if it turns out there is something wrong with the house.
+The inspection report is your single most important negotiating tool if it turns out there is san issue with the house.
 A Best In Class Inspection Report will give you the negotiating power you need.